JayRichh/restaurant-page/README.md

   * CSS Animation for toggle navigation button
   * SASS Scripting to build the CSS for the project (to tidy)
   * Jquery, ES6 Template Literals & expressions for some of the DOM

+## To Do:

+  * Optimise images to reduce size and increase loading speed

 ## Tools: